RicRicci22/creativity_paper/README.md

 # Pytorch implementation of the paper "Creativity: Generating Diverse Questions using Variational Autoencoders" https://arxiv.org/abs/1704.03493

-I will try to build and train a model that replicates the results of the paper, by attaining to what specified in the paper first\
+I will try to build and train a model that replicates the results of the paper, by attaining to what specified in the paper first and then explore some variants to improve the performance.

-and then explore some variants to improve the performance.
+Compatible with pytorch 1.12.1

 I will train the algorithm on the same dataset mentioned in the paper